bhos-qa/l4-branch-coverage-milamusayeva/coverage.md

 - Achieving predicate coverage is challenging but valuable for detecting subtle logic errors.
 - It helps ensure that the software handles all possible input scenarios, reducing the risk of unexpected behavior.
 - Combining branch and predicate coverage provides a more comprehensive view of code behavior.

-## Key Takeaways

-- Code coverage analysis is a crucial aspect of software testing and quality assurance.
-- Statement coverage is the simplest form of code coverage, while branch and predicate coverage provide deeper insights.
-- Achieving 100% coverage is a good goal but should be complemented with other testing techniques like mutation testing.
-- Coverage analysis should be integrated into the development process, ideally as part of continuous integration and testing.
-- Different types of coverage analysis can help uncover different classes of defects, so a combination is often advisable.